The Kyber Network is quite an established project that is trying to change the way we think of decentralised cryptocurrency exchange.

 Even though it doesn’t have a long history, the Kyber Network has been able to build a strong and supportive community, which is evidenced by their large social media followings.

-On Twitter, the Kyber Network is approaching 100,000 followers, while their Facebook page has 7,000 followers.
+On Twitter, the Kyber Network now has over 105,000 followers, while their Facebook page has over 7,500 followers.
 They are far more active on Twitter, and it is known as a larger platform when it comes to cryptocurrency projects, so the discrepancy isn’t surprising.

 All combined the community behind the Kyber Network is quite supportive and active, which is a good sign for any blockchain project.